neelkarma/spiketracker/README.md

 1. Open the project in VS Code and create a new terminal.
 2. `cd backend`
+3. If this is your first time, run `pip install -r requirements.txt`.
-3. `flask run --debug` - This starts the backend server.
+4. `flask run --debug` - This starts the backend server.
-4. Create another terminal.
+5. Create another terminal.
-5. `cd frontend`
+6. `cd frontend`
+7. If this is your first time, run `pnpm i`
-6. `pnpm dev` - This starts the frontend server.
+8. `pnpm dev` - This starts the frontend server.

 ### Manually interacting with the database